jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 Recall, `wpe` is a `[n_ctx, n_embd]` matrix.
 The $i$th row of the matrix contains a vector that encodes information about the $i$th position in the input.
 Similar to `wte`, this matrix is learned during gradient descent.

-Notice, this restricts our model to a maximum sequence length of `n_ctx`.[^positional] That is, `len(inputs) <= n_ctx`.
+Notice, this restricts our model to a maximum sequence length of `n_ctx`.[^positional] That is, `len(inputs) <= n_ctx` must hold.

 #### Combined
-We add our token embeddings and positional embeddings to get a combined embedding for each input that encodes both the token and positional information.
+We can add our token and positional embeddings to get a combined embedding that encodes both token and positional information.

 ```python
 # token + positional embeddings